 Therefore, the workload is used to describe the interaction between an operator and an assigned task.
 Mental workload is likely to be increased by factors such as time pressure and the need to perform the task correctly.

 Workload of control room operators has also been a significant concern, especially in relation to high numbers of alarms following an upset or incident (see Alarm Management).
 An interesting discussion is whether technology reduces or increases workload?
-In the control room environment (whether in a process plant, railway signalling centre, or air traffic control), people experience variations of workload – often long periods of low activity punctuated by periods of extreme workload.
+In the control room environment (whether in a process plant, railway signalling centre, air traffic control or elsewhere), people experience variations of workload – often long periods of low activity punctuated by periods of extreme workload.

 Although a high workload can cause stress and increase the likelihood of human performance issues, a low workload can reduce engagement and attention – there is a ‘sweet spot’ where demands and capabilities are matched.
 What we do know for certain is that when demand exceeds supply, human performance declines.
 There is a need to address this balance in order to reduce any impact on health, safety and other outcomes.

 In the CSB investigation report into the BP Texas City disaster, deficiencies in the safety management system that contributed to the unsafe start up included “Insufficient staffing to handle board operator workload during the high-risk time of unit startup”.
 They also state in this report that:

 “Human factors experts have compared operator activities during routine and non-routine conditions and concluded that in an automated plant, workload increases with abnormal conditions such as startups and upsets.
 For example, one study found that workload more than doubled during upset conditions (Reason, 1997 quoting Connelly, 1997).
 Startup and upset conditions significantly increased the ISOM Board Operator’s workload on March 23, 2005, which was already nearly full with routine duties, according to BP’s own assessment”.

 What needs to be in place to support workload?